alessandro-gentilini/knuth-interview-2006/README.md

 for himself.
 And that was a course where you, stuff like, lot, things that are different from the continuous things that physicists study.
 And there must, you know, there must be something in the way I grew up that made integer numbers more appealing to me.
-I, I mean it’s associated with computing, as everyone knows now.
-Of course computers didn’t exist, or hardly existed in those days.
+I, I mean it's associated with computing, as everyone knows now.
+Of course computers didn't exist, or hardly existed in those days.

-I’ll speak more about
+I'll speak more about
-my first view of a computer later, but the, here we are, in Louis Green’s “Basic Mathematics” class, and I’m getting to a different kind of mathematics than calculus, and one day he gave a problem to the class.
-He said, “Here’s a problem that I don’t think — if anybody solves this problem, I’ll give you an automatic A in the class”.
+my first view of a computer later, but the, here we are, in Louis Green's “Basic Mathematics” class, and I'm getting to a different kind of mathematics than calculus, and one day he gave a problem to the class.
+He said, “Here's a problem that I don't think — if anybody solves this problem, I'll give you an automatic A in the class”.
 And the problem, now, it turns out, well, I can state the problem, he said, if you, putting parentheses around into a mathematical formula, if you have a formula with five variables, A, B, C, D, E. How many ways can